crftbt/EveryByteCounts.org/README.md

 * 4GB LPDDR5 RAM
 * SK Hynix Platinum P41 M.2-2280 PCIe 4.0 X4 NVME SSD

 [Donate](https://liberapay.com/craft/donate)

+### What is a Display Manager?
+A Display Manager is the login screen that is used to launch a Window Manager.

+### What is a Window Manager?
+A Window Manager is a way to show (multiple) graphical applications on a screen.

+### What is a Desktop Environment?
+A Desktop Environment is applications bundled for a Window Manager (An Application Launcher, Panel, etc).

+### Is it possible to show multiple terminals on a screen without a Window Manager?
+Yes, with a Terminal Multiplexer like termux or screen.

 <noscript><a href="https://liberapay.com/Craft/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>